Stillat/meerkat-statamic3/README.md

-## About Meerkat for Statamic 4
+## About Meerkat for Statamic

-Meerkat 3 is an extremely powerful, yet easy-to-use comment platform for Statamic 3.
+Meerkat is an extremely powerful, yet easy-to-use comment platform for Statamic.
 Meerkat 3 allows designers and developers to easily build comment threads into their existing projects, allowing them to retain their user engagement data.

 ## Installing